Configuration

 -

-Each application in an instance can have a maximum of two versions: one online and one offline.
-If both versions already exist, any further modification to the application schema overwrites the existing offline application.
+Each application in an instance supports a maximum of two versions: one online and one offline.
+If both versions already exist, modifying the application schema overwrites the existing offline application.

 -